Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 # finally, manually install the library, header files and libsystemd.pc pkgconfig file
 ```

-### Building libsystemd as part of sdbus-c++
+### Building and distributing libsystemd as part of sdbus-c++

 sdbus-c++ provides `BUILD_LIBSYSTEMD` configuration option.
 When turned on, sdbus-c++ will automatically download, build and integrate libsystemd as a static library into sdbus-c++ for you.
 This is the most convenient and effective approach to build, distribute and use sdbus-c++ as a self-contained, systemd-independent library in non-systemd enviroments.
 Just make sure your build machine has all dependencies needed by libsystemd build process.
-That includes `meson`, `ninja`, `git` programs and mainly libraries `libmount`, `libcap` and `librt` (part of glibc).
+That includes `meson`, `ninja`, `git` programs and mainly libraries and headers for `libmount`, `libcap` and `librt` (part of glibc).
+Also when distributing, make sure these dependency libraries are installed on the production machine.
+(Contributors willing to help with bringing sdbus-c++ to popular package systems are welcome.)

 You may additionally use `LIBSYSTEMD_VERSION` configuration flag to fine-tune the version of systemd to be used.